 If you’ve never been to a Presbyterian church, that’s OK!
 You’ll discover how our worship resonates across centuries, cultures, and churches as we all seek His loving purpose for our modern lives.

 Many folks are bothered by denominations and the divisions they tend to create.
 At FPC we seek to foster unity among the diversity of people whom the Lord has brought to us (many are from a variety of denominational backgrounds).

-Parking is available on the streets around the church as well as in the Cranston Calvert School lot (accessible via Cranston Street).
+Parking is available on the streets around the church.
 Handicapped spaces are available on Everett and Calvert Streets and do not require a formal handicap license.

 4 Everett Street, Newport, RI.
 We are very easy to find.
 The church faces Broadway Street, a main artery through downtown Newport, and is at the intersection of Everett and Broadway (next to Dunkin Donuts).
 There’s a Civil War memorial statue of a Union soldier in front of the church, and Equality Park is across the street.

-We have a well-equipped nursery for babies and toddlers.
-Children are welcome to attend the worship service with their families.
+Currently, because of concern for your family’s safety, and because of regulations, we do not have a nursery or children’s church.
+Children are always welcome to attend worship service with the family.
+When restrictions ease up, we have a well-equipped nursery for babies and toddlers.
 About fifteen minutes into the worship service the pastor does a special “Children’s Message” for ages 3-6, after which they are invited to attend a special Young Children and Worship time led by one of our many gifted volunteers.
 Find Out More Here.